WebAssembly/component-model/README.md

 In the future, this repository will additionally contain a [formal spec], reference interpreter and test suite.

+## Milestones

+The Component Model is being incrementally developed and stabilized as part of the overall [WASI preview process].
+The current contents of this repo reflect the "Preview 2" milestone.
+The "Preview 3" milestone will be primarily concerned with the addition of [async support].

 ## Contributing

 All Component Model work is done as part of the [W3C WebAssembly Community Group].